Why own an Avis Plumbing Heating and Air Conditioning Inc. Energy Savings Club Membership on your air conditioning and/or furnace?

 Checking the thermostat settings to ensure the cooling and heating system keeps you comfortable.
 Tighten all electrical connections and measure voltage and current on motors.
 Lubricate all moving parts.
 Parts that lack lubrication cause friction in motors and increase the amount of electricity you use.
 Check and inspect the condensate drain in your central air conditioner, furnace and/or heat pump.
 A plugged drain can cause water damage in the house and affect indoor humidity levels.
 Check controls of the system to ensure proper and safe operation.
 These are a few measures taken to make sure your home comfort system is working efficiently.
 Call today to set up your maintenance appointment at 800-974-1003.

-The Gas Company comes out for free so why pay a service company like Avis Heating and Air Conditioning to come out to your home?
+The Gas Company comes out for free so why pay a service company like Avis Plumbing Heating and Air Conditioning Inc. to come out to your home?

-The gas company checks for leaks and does a visual inspectionwith a flashlight and mirror.
-Avis’s certified technicians inspect your furnace with an inspector camera to check for cracks inside the fire box and if needed, a carbom monoxide leak meter is used to check for leaks.
-We include cleaning out the blower motor and reading and recording pressue levels to make sure the unit is oporating at it’s best, inspect and tighten all connections, and check your ducts.
+The gas company checks for leaks and does a visual inspection with a flashlight and mirror.
+Avis’s certified technicians inspect your furnace with an inspector camera to check for cracks inside the fire box and if needed, a carbon monoxide leak meter is used to check for leaks.
+We include cleaning out the blower motor and reading and recording pressure levels to make sure the unit is operating at it’s best, inspect and tighten all connections, and check your ducts.

 Why should you have your refrigerant levels check?